-HH/NURS 4526 6.00 Health and Healing: Client Centred Care of Individuals and Families in Homes and Acute Settings

-Integrates the theoretical and practice components of family/client-centred nursing care with clients experiencing acute or chronic health challenges.
+HH/NURS 4526 6.00 Health and Healing: Client Centred Care of Individuals and Families in Homes and Acute Settings with clients experiencing acute or chronic health challenges.
 Through classroom and practicum experiences, students expand their knowledge of the therapeutic role of nursing care of individuals and families in homes and acute care settings.
 Prerequisite: HH/NURS 3524 6.00.